-Joe Bates: Fantastic Man I love because it’s the first magazine in many many years that I actually read rather than just flicking through.
-It’s that I’m actually sitting and before I realize, I sat and read it from cover to cover and I like that.
+Joe Bates: Fantastic Man I love because it’s the first magazine in many many years that I actually read rather than just flicked through.
+I’m sitting and before I realize I’ve read it cover to cover and I like that.
 I don’t think it sets out to be particularly challenging, there is no false intellectual attempt to it, it’s just an interesting read I think.

 Cozette McCreery: From my work, I’m probably the one that would digest the most magazines.
-But then it’s my business to be on top of what magazines are around and stuff like that.
+But then it’s my business to be on top of what magazines are being published and stuff like that.
 There are some brilliant ones for different reasons.
 Grazia is just always one I get for the Eurostar to flick and see what Cheryl Cole is up to and there are magazines, like Love Magazine, like Feld in Germany, who have always been really supportive of us, and Ozon in Athens.
-There’s a lot of different style magazines out there, they sort of have their own voice rather than they’re looking like one big mess of adverts.
+There’s a lot of different style magazines out there, but theyhave their own voice rather than looking like one big mess of adverts.
 But there has been a lot of shake-ups in the magazine industry recently so it will be interesting to see where these things go off to.
-Quite exciting times for magazines I think.
-And then Ponystep launches its magazine at some point, which will also be quite good I think.
+These are quite exciting times for magazines I think.
+Ponystep is quite good I think.

 Cozette McCreery: I mean there’s a huge difference between online magazines and blogs, that’s two completely different things.
-And there are a lot of online magazines or newspapers where we look at which is completely the way forward.
+And there are a lot of online magazines or newspapers that we look at which are completely the way forward.